storageos/deploy/k8s/examples/kubevirt/README.md

 ## Live Migration

-Kubevirt allows for the live migration of VirtualMachineInstances from one node to another while workloads running inside the virtual machines continue to run.
+Kubevirt allows for the live migration of `VMIs` from one node to another while workloads running inside the virtual machines continue to run.
 VirtualMachineInstanceMigration resources are used to kick off migrations.
-In order to migrate a virtual machine instance, the VirtualMachineInstances volumes must have a `ReadWriteMany` AccessMode.
+In order to migrate a virtual machine instance, the `VMI`s volumes must have a `ReadWriteMany` AccessMode.
 StorageOS provides `ReadWriteMany` volumes that can be used for this purpose.

-Create the migratable VirtualMachine and verify that the VMI is running
+Create the migratable VirtualMachine and verify that the `VMI` is running
 ```bash
 $ kubectl create -f ./k8s/examples/kubevirt/migration/vm-cirros.yaml
 $ kubectl get vmi